Chat with us

 What is a Data Lakehouse?

 This hybrid integration in data architecture is developed to address the most critical business use cases.
 It handles the challenges of performance and governance provided by data lakes.
-It also addresses the issues of structure, type diversity, and scalability, which are the limitations of data warehouses.
+It also addresses the issues of structure, type diversity, and scalability, which are limitations of data warehouses.
 This is the reason data lakehouses support and facilitate the simultaneous use of schema-on-read and schema-on-write.

 Core Features and Benefits of a Data Lakehouse: